manuelbomi/A-Method-of-Retriever-Augmented-Generation-Implementation-on-GCP-Vertex-AI-/README.md

 ### **Background Discussion**

-To solve the All-Pairs Shortest Path (APSP) problem using Dijkstra's algorithm, one can execute $n$ instances of the Single-Source Shortest Path (SSSP) problem for each of the $n$ source vertices.
-Both in the sequential and parallel versions, this adaptation of the algorithm mentioned earlier is used to solve the APSP.
-However, the main difference in executions and performance lies in the utilization of a parallelization strategy adopted by the parallel version.
+To start implementing a grounding solution for a company (Hertz Rental in our case), browse the Internet for publicly available data.
+If possible, harvest unstructure data in various forms (text, pdf, videos, images etc).
+Log onto your GCP home page and search for Vertex AI.

 > [!IMPORTANT]
-> In the CUDA code, the source is partitioned in such a way that each thread in the kernel is responsible for processing a specific vertex of the graph, thus calculating the shortest path from this vertex to all others.
-In other words, it executes Dijkstra's algorithm in its variation for SSSP.
+> Please ensure that it is advisable to enable billing before you start this project on Vertex AI.
+Even if you are using the initial $300 GCP free use, enabling billing will ensure that your pipeline and data flow will not break.
+If you have exhausted your initial $300 free GCP usage, it is quite inexpensive to implement this solution on GCP Vertex AI..

 ---
-1 create Vertex AI project and app.
+Create acVertex AI project and app.
 Select search App to create a custom search engine
 ![Image](https://github.com/user-attachments/assets/01525f1b-79c0-4f6a-8320-f9f177851db5)

 ---